SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 - [Platform administration > {{< standard-tenant >}} management > Alarm mapping](/standard-tenant/alarm-mapping/) for details on managing smart rules for your devices.
 {{< /c8y-admon-related >}}

-<a name="create-rules"></a>

 ### To create a smart rule

 Smart rules can both be created in the **Global smart rules** page (global smart rules), accessible from the **Configuration** menu in the navigator, or in the **Info** tab of any group or a device (local smart rules).

 1. Click **Add smart rule** in the top menu bar. <br>
 2. Select a smart rule template from the list.
 Note that this list might differ based on your installation.
-3. In the resulting dialog box, use the toggle to select if the rule will be enabled or disabled, see [To enable/disable a smart rule](#toggle-rules) for details.
+3. In the resulting dialog box, use the toggle to select if the rule will be enabled or disabled, see [To enable/disable a smart rule](#to-enabledisable-a-smart-rule) for details.
 4. Next, configure the rule parameters.
 The parameters differ from rule to rule, for details see the individual rule descriptions in [Smart rules collection](/cockpit/smart-rules-collection/).
 6. Click **Create** to create the smart rule.

 {{< c8y-admon-info >}}
-When you create a smart rule in the **Global smart rules** page, it will be active for all assets by default, unless you select target asset(s) in step 4 of the dialog box, see also [To enable/disable a smart rule](#toggle-rules).
+When you create a smart rule in the **Global smart rules** page, it will be active for all assets by default, unless you select target asset(s) in step 4 of the dialog box, see also [To enable/disable a smart rule](#to-enabledisable-a-smart-rule).
 {{< /c8y-admon-info >}}

 Smart rules can be instantiated multiple times.